Skip to content

 Insulin resistance – therapy and management

-Disclaimer: If you have already been diagnosed with diabetes and are already taking medication, then discuss all further steps with your doctor in advance!
+Disclaimer: If you have already been diagnosed with diabetes and are already taking medication, please discuss all further steps with your doctor in advance!

-Insulin resistance – the basis for impaired sugar metabolism
+Insulin resistance – the basis for a disturbed sugar metabolism

-Reminder: Insulin is a hormone produced in the pancreas and plays a central role in carbohydrate and fat metabolism.
+As a reminder: Insulin is a hormone that is produced in the pancreas and plays a central role in carbohydrate and fat metabolism.
 It ensures that our cells primarily absorb more glucose and fatty acids.
-Without insulin, the glucose circulating in the blood could not reach the cells.
+Without insulin, the glucose circulating in the blood would not be able to reach the cells.
 It also has a strong anabolic (building) effect.

 What is insulin resistance?

-When cells or organs become more insulin resistant, the pancreas has to produce more and more insulin to keep our sugar metabolism in balance - our insulin levels in the blood rise (hyperinsulinemia).
-This is not initially noticeable when it comes to blood sugar.
-This only happens when the system quietly decompensates.
+When cells or organs become more insulin resistant, the pancreas has to produce more and more insulin to keep our sugar metabolism in balance – our insulin levels in the blood rise (hyperinsulinemia).
+This is not noticeable in blood sugar at first.
+It only happens when the system quietly decompensates.
 But how can this happen?

 The exact background has not yet been fully researched.
-Genetic factors, lifestyle and stress levels all appear to have an impact on the development of insulin resistance.
-Our diet also plays an important role.
-Many quickly absorbed carbohydrates lead to a rapid increase in our blood sugar levels.
-The pancreas responds to this sudden increase with a large amount of insulin so that the excess sugar from the bloodstream can be absorbed into our cells.
+Genetic factors, lifestyle and stress levels all seem to have an impact on the development of insulin resistance.
+Our Nutrition.
+Lots of quickly absorbed carbohydrates lead to a rapid increase in our blood sugar levels.
+The pancreas reacts to this sudden increase with a large amount of insulin so that the excess sugar can be absorbed from the bloodstream into our cells.

 Sugar comes in many different forms.
 Basically, they all promote insulin resistance to a similar extent.